 Maintenance phase allows most foods, except for highly processed carbohydrates such as refined sugar and white flour.

-By this stage, you will be well adapted to low-carb lifestyle and most likely won’t need any additional supplements.
+By this stage, you will be well adapted to the low-carb lifestyle and most likely won’t need any additional supplements.

 But if you experience any issues, like tiredness or Atkins flu symptoms, you could always go back to supplements as and when required.

-What is Atkins Basic #3 Formula?
+What is Atkins Basic #3 Supplement?

 However, many dieters still use Atkins Basic #3 Formula as a guideline for how to supplement their Atkins Diet.
 You can view the full list of ingredients for Atkins Basic #3 in his original book.

-If you are looking for a similar product, please check out Nutri-Align Multivit – the best-selling multivitamin formula for low-carb and Keto dieters, with a similar composition to Atkins Basic 3.
+If you are looking for a similar product, check out Nutri-Align Multivit – the best-selling multivitamin formula for low-carb and Keto dieters, with a similar composition to Atkins Basic 3.

 Summary of Dr Atkins recommendations